ubunatic/makepy/README.md

 ```

 Using shorter names and nice alignment allows `argparse` code to be much more readable.
-Yes I know, to allow for such multi-column-based coding, you need to disable some linter rules,
+Yes I know, to allow for such multi-column-based coding, you need to disable some linter rules.
-but it's worth it -- not just with setting up parsers -- trust me! ;-)
+But it's worth it, not just for argparse code, but for better readable Python code in general.
-PimPy also provides a few shortcuts to setup commonly found flags directly:
+PimPy's `ArgumentParser` also provides a few shortcuts to setup commonly found flags directly:

 * `with_debug`:   adds `--debug` flag
 * `with_logging`: automatically sets up logging using `pimpy.mainlog` after parsing args